Synthetixio/SIPs/content/sccp/sccp-157.md

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

 With [SIP-195](https://sips.synthetix.io/sips/sip-195/) going live on L2 the proposed changes laid out in this SCCP will permit liquidations to take place regardless of the liquidity of ETH/sUSD on L2.
-Increasing the minting fee will ensure that users who want to procure sETH, would route their trades through the exchange (earning minters fees) and ensures that some sETH minting capacity remains available for liquidation purposes.
+Lowering the minting fee will ensure that users who want to procure sETH, would route their trades through the exchange (earning minters fees) and ensures that some sETH minting capacity remains available for liquidation purposes.

 ## Copyright